 This is an example of Brittany’s holiday organizer:

 She chose a holiday pattern to use for the cover of her Holiday Organizer and then pulled the hex code of the red and green from that pattern to use for her pin and the product.

-The best way to keep a consistent brand style is by using the same fonts and style as you normally would for your brand, just picking a complimentary seasonal color to accent the image with.
+The best way to keep a consistent brand style is by using the same fonts and style as you usually would for your brand but using a single complimentary seasonal color to accent the image.